kubernetes/enhancements/keps/sig-node/585-runtime-class/README.md

 ## Implementation History

+- 2020-10-17: RuntimeClass approved to be promoted as stable
+- 2019-03-25: RuntimeClass released as beta with Kubernetes v1.14
 - 2018-09-27: RuntimeClass released as alpha with Kubernetes v1.12
 - 2018-06-11: SIG-Node decision to move forward with proposal
 - 2018-06-19: Initial KEP published.